 One of Buster's longest running strips, the Leopard from Lime Street ran between 27th March 1976 and 18th May 1985.
 After the strip finished, it was reprinted from the start in colour, which ran until around 1990.

 It seems Billy's main motivation to become a hero was so he could photograph himself and make some money from the pictures.
 Later on in his career, after his costumed identity had become known as "the Beast of Selbridge" and "the Leopardman", someone began merchandising him within the strip's universe - the residents of Selbridge could buy Leopardman transfers, jigsaw puzzles, plastic claw cords and the like at local newsagents.

-The colour art of the Leopard of Lime Street used at the top of the page is by Duncan Fegredo, and was done in 2004 for a a charity auction and a set of limited edition cards sold at the 6th Annual Comics Festival in Bristol, England, with all money raised going to the charity Child Line.
+The colour art of the Leopard of Lime Street used below is by Duncan Fegredo, and was done in 2004 for a a charity auction and a set of limited edition cards sold at the 6th Annual Comics Festival in Bristol, England, with all money raised going to the charity Child Line.
 It's a beautiful piece of work, and shows that the Leopard is still fondly remembered, years after he departed the pages of Buster.

 The Leopardman turned up again in Zenith, one of the gathering of heroes assembled to fight the Lliogor.
 He was killed by Mr Why on Earth 666.
 However this should not be considered an "official" end to his story.